cuba-platform/masquerade/README.md

 ## How to check the state of an element

-There is an ability provided by Selenide to check some conditions.
+Selenide allows you to check some conditions.

-To check if the element is enabled, visible or checked, use the _shouldBe_ element.
-Here the example of the usage:
+To check if the element is enabled, visible or checked, use the `shouldBe` element.
+For example:

 ```java
 loginButton